pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-02-easy-guide-to-installing-docker.md

 ## Installing NVIDIA Driver

 > **_NOTE:_**
 > A NVIDIA driver is a software program that enables communication between your computer and the NVIDIA graphics processor installed in your system.
-It is used to ensure that your hardware works as intended with the latest software, games and applications. (*[Citation][NVIDIA Drivers]*)
+It is used to ensure that your hardware works as intended with the latest software, games and applications (*[Citation][NVIDIA Drivers]*).

 Check if the NVIDIA Driver are installed.